-After spending much of her life alone, Lane Moore dreads filling out medical forms at a doctor’s office, knowing they’ll always ask for an emergency contact.
+After spending much of her life alone, she dreads filling out medical forms at a doctor’s office, knowing they’ll always ask for an emergency contact.

 “It's incredibly painful… because I don't have one, so I usually leave it blank,” she told TODAY.